m2ag-labs/m2ag-sqlite-remote/readme.md

 sqlite.remote

 A Python based web service to allow remote access to an sqlite table.
+This tool is intended to be used for light duty access of sqlite databases used in IoT devices for logs and configuration.

 Requirements:

     Python 3
     Flask

     Should work on any system the supports Python 3.
+The latest version of Raspian Buster has all the requirements installed.

 To install: